-- Students are expected to attend class, to participate in individual and group work in a productive manner, perform well on tests, and to complete assignments according to schedule. - Every student should take personal responsibility for meeting the objectives of the course. - Students are expected to treat faculty and fellow students with respect. - Students engaging in disruptive behavior in class will be asked to leave and may be subjected to other penalties if the behavior continues. - No eating, sleeping or personal grooming is permitted in the classroom. - Drinks are allowed only in closed containers. - The cell phones should be turned off. - If you use a computer in class, please use it only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion.
+- Students are expected to attend class, to participate in individual and group work in a productive manner, perform well on tests, and to complete assignments according to schedule. - Every student should take personal responsibility for meeting the objectives of the course. - Students are expected to treat faculty and fellow students with respect. - Students engaging in disruptive behavior in class will be asked to leave and may be subjected to other penalties if the behavior continues. - No eating, sleeping or personal grooming is permitted in the classroom. - Drinks are allowed only in closed containers. - The cell phones should be turned off. - A computer can be used in class only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion.
 Do not use your computer to surf the web, check emails, or send/receive messages.